brodycj/sqlite-batch-connection-core-pro-free-2020-01-unstable-0x/README.md

 **License:** MIT with commercial license option available

+**IMPORTANT UPGRADE NOTICE:** It is highly recommended to avoid breaking schema changes, database file name changes, and database directory path changes.
+Upgrades need to account for any old schema versions and database file paths that may still be in use.
+It is possible for users to upgrade at any time, even after many years.

 **IMPORTANT CORRUPTION NOTICE 1:** SQLite database corruption is possible if accessed from multiple libraries, for example using both this library and built-in `android.sqlite.database` on Android ref:
 - <https://ericsink.com/entries/multiple_sqlite_problem.html>
 - <https://www.sqlite.org/faq.html#q5>